axibase/atsd/rule-engine/functions.md

 ## Overview

 Functions are predefined procedures that calculate a value or perform a task.
 Functions are called by name with arguments passed in brackets and separated by comma.
-Function names are case-**sensitive**.
+Function names are **case-sensitive**.

 ```javascript
 /* Returns true if the create_ms date is a working day. */